 Enjoy a walk through nature with a Forest Ranger

 If your sense of adventure is beyond a quick spring clean, get help.
 Enlist experts to speed up your learning.
 A Forest Therapy Guide can take you Forest Bathing at Thorpe Forest or Blackwood Forest.
-Or learn the skills of archery, or clay, crossbow or air rifle shooting at Sherwood Forest.
+Learn the skills of archery on an archery holiday, or crossbow or enjoy air rifle shooting at Sherwood Forest.

 Relax with nature on the Forest Bathing activity